It's a Family Affair-We'll Settle It Ourselves: History

 The success of the play which satirized the uncultured, self-satisfied merchant class outraged some influential people and the reports "started to fly to Petersburg," as the actor (and later Ostrovsky's publisher) Modest Pisarev attested.
 The Theatre and Literature censorial committee banned the play, condemning its negativism, pessimism and the lack of "positive examples," even if admitting that it contained nothing that would abuse the censorial rules directly.
-Nikolai I, having signed this document, left upon it a hand-written enquiry: "Who is this Ostrovsky, the author of the Family Affair?"
+Nicholas I, having signed this document, left upon it a hand-written enquiry: "Who is this Ostrovsky, the author of the Family Affair?"
 One of his aides, Count Orlov, forwarded this request to the 3rd Department's Moscow office and the city's secret police put the man who was still working in the court under surveillance.

 In a letter to the Minister of Education Ostrovsky admitted the play might have been flawed, but added: "Comedy, as far as my principles are concerned, is the best genre in terms of achieving high moral goals, I see it as the best way for me to reproduce real life and so I felt I had to write - either a comedy or nothing.
 I am convinced that God gives one talent to some purpose and this involves certain responsibilities...
 For the time will come when every one of us will have to answer this question: 'What have I done with the talent I've been given?'"
 Countess Rostopchina passed this text to Gogol.
 "I find his answer most sensible.
 God help him in his future work and let all doubts be dispelled as to the goodness of his intentions," the later wrote back.

 Rather frightened by the official reaction, Ostrovsky visited Zakrevsky.
 "This only gives you more honour," the Governor reassured the young author, meaning apparently that the Moscovites admired those of their intellectuals who fell out of favour with the authorities in Saint Petersburg.
 Very soon Ostrovsky discovered he was indeed becoming highly popular with the Moscow cultural elite.
 On 9 May 1850 he was invited to Gogol's birthday party.

 In 1860 Family Affair was finally declared eligible for the theatre production.
 The reason for the permission was two-fold: Ostrovsky agreed to make several changes and the general state of the Imperial Theatres' repertoire has been recognized in the report as quite deplorable.
 In the early 1861 the Family Affair was premiered in Saint Petersburg as Yulia Linskaya's benefice and enjoyed great success.
 Two weeks later it was staged by Maly Theatre in Moscow, with Prov Sadovsky (as Podkhalyuzin) using his skillful art of gesticulation to express without words some of the things the author had been forced to cut out.
 Both Ostrovsky and the troupe were given long ovation and several hundred people followed the dramatist and his friends to his house.